Living Keto in Japan:

 A comprehensive guide to maintaining a ketogenic/low-carb diet in Japan.

-For the veteran residents, the challenges of maintaining any form of low carb diet in Japan are very real.
-Japan is a country with an undying affinity to rice and noodles, and the concept of a low-carb diet has yet to see the boom it has had in Western countries such as the US and the UK.
-However, fear not as in this post I will share with you all the ways you could stay true to your ketogenic diet and help you discover low carb foods and keto-friendly Japanese foods.
+For the veteran residents, the challenges of maintaining any form of low-carb diet in Japan are very real.
+Japan is a country with an undying affinity for rice and noodles, and the concept of a low-carb diet has yet to see the boom it has had in Western countries such as the US and the UK.
+However, fear not as in this post I will share with you all the ways you can stay true to your ketogenic diet while helping you discover low-carb foods and keto-friendly Japanese foods.

-For those new to the keto diet, it is a very low carb, high fat diet which has been proven to have many health benefits including; weight loss, reduced risk of heart disease, reduced risk of Alzheimer’s, amongst numerous other benefits it can offer.
+For those new to the keto diet, it is a very low-carb, high-fat diet that has been proven to have many health benefits including weight loss, reduced risk of heart disease, and reduced risk of Alzheimer’s, amongst numerous other benefits it can offer.
 There are several studies (here are just a few… 1, 2, 3) that back up the positive effects of going keto.